FAQ

 I personally had doubts about virtual therapy when it became more popularized throughout 2020 and onward.
 However, I have come to realize that there are a number of benefits for clients and here are some that I have noticed:

-Increased accessibility of therapy for people living outside of urban areas
+Increased accessibility of therapy for people living outside of urban areas (increased access like this is especially important for specializations such as sex therapy)

 I always aim to have discussions with clients about setting up their therapy container — this can be through scheduling a bit of time before and after appointments to transition in an out of therapy (this can also be done within the therapy hour), minimizing distractions, and communicating to family or roommates about the needed privacy.
-I have also had clients who enjoy an outdoor space while attending appointments.
+I have also had clients who enjoy a private spot in an outdoor space while attending appointments.

 You do not have a private space to access therapy